Step by Step Guide for Starting Up a IV or Medicinal Intravenous Administering Business

 4. What kind of certification is required in Florida to start an IV hydration business?

-5. What kind of a professional license is necessary for the individual administering the IV?
+5. What kind of professional license is necessary for the individual administering the IV?

 The answer is complicated and not to be taken lightly.
 There are multiple variables that impact what level of a license is needed.